vmajsuk/plato-assignment/README.md

 I decided to ignore this requirement I got through clarifications, because:

 - it was not the part of the original assignment
-- this requirement means that we need to build offline-first app that fetches initial state from api.
-This requires different approach to state management which would take quite some time; I decided to spend that time on code quality instead because the end goal is to showcase my coding skills
+- fulfilling this requirement would need a different (offline-first) approach to state management, I wasn't sure on the time estimate for that so decided to focus on structure and code quality instead to showcase my coding skills
+- maybe that was a mistake, cause now when you check a task, change the user and then change the user back, your checked task becomes unchecked due to refetch and it looks silly :D

 > Try not to spend more than 4 hours on this task